mateuszjurewicz/tensorflow_speech_recognition/README.md

 It is important to notice that in main/test we now have 250 examples per category, but in the case of _unknown_ we have over 4000 examples.
-In main/train we have 1850 examples per category and 32K in unknown.
+In main/train we have 1850 examples per category and 32K in _unknown_.
 This makes our main data set very unbalanced (no such problems for the sample set).
 We will handle this in the main model training notebook (the fourth one).